Browse Articles

 @RenderSection("header")

 By default, sections are mandatory.
-To make sections optional, just provides the second parameter value as false, which is a Boolean value.
+To make sections optional, just provide the second parameter value as false, which is a Boolean value.

 @RenderSection("header",false)